By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Cozy bedroom styled with paint color for the bedroom in light grey, featuring vertical wood panel walls that add texture and calmness.
 A rustic wooden dresser contrasts with crisp white bedding, while a soft beige throw and burnt orange cushion bring warmth to the palette.
 Natural light filters through sheer curtains, highlighting the inviting and balanced design.

-To me, light grey always feels calm, airy and easy to live with.
+Light grey feels calm, airy and easy to work with.

 15. Calming Blue